invoice-x/invoice2data/TUTORIAL.md

 sharing some pattern.
 Those can be e.g. invoice items (good or services) or VAT rates.

-It replaces `lines` plugin and should be preferred over it.
 It allows reusing in multiple `fields`.

 Example for `fields`: